wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 ]
 ```

-### Add an Adaptive card to display the modal dialog
+### Add an Adaptive Card to display the modal dialog

 Add a new file **planetSelectorCard.json** to the **./src/app/planetBot** folder and add the following JSON to it.
-This file contains the Adaptive card used to display the modal dialog:
+This file contains the Adaptive Card used to display the modal dialog:

 ```json
 {